rakaur/shrike/README.markdown

 This program is free but copyrighted software; see the LICENSE file for details.

-Information about Shrike may be found at [http://shrike.malkier.net/](http://shrike.malkier.net/).
-Development information and repositories can be found at [http://github.com/rakaur/shrike/](http://github.com/rakaur/shrike/).
+Information about Shrike may be found [here](http://shrike.malkier.net/).
+Development information and repositories can be found [here](http://github.com/rakaur/shrike/).

 TABLE OF CONTENTS
 -----------------